xthezealot/white-theme-vscode/README.md

 ### Meaningful syntax

 All programming languages already have punctuation and style: we type characters, not rainbows.
-After some weeks away from noisy and inconsistent colorization, you'll start to have a better global view of your projects and switching between languages will be natural.
+After some weeks away from noisy and inconsistent colorization, you'll start to have a better global view over your projects and switching between languages will be more natural.

 ### Knight & Day